Pet Dental Care

 Dental disease is the most common health problem in our pets, and 85% of all pets 3 years of age and older have some degree of dental disease.
 Untreated dental disease can lead to pain and loss of teeth.
 And when the bacteria in the mouth enters the bloodstream, it affects other organs including the heart, liver, and kidneys.

 Daily tooth brushing is the most effective way to help prevent plaque and calculus buildup on the teeth.
 It’s also helpful to feed pets a high-quality dry food.

 During your pet’s annual wellness exam, we’ll discuss his dental condition and any concerns that need to be addressed.
-Our doctors may recommend an in-hospital dental cleaning and exam or dental x-rays, which allows our veterinarians to view the internal anatomy of the teeth including the roots and surrounding bone.
+Our doctors may recommend an in-hospital dental cleaning and exam or dental x-rays, which allow our veterinarians to view the internal anatomy of the teeth including the roots and surrounding bone.

-Your pet should have a veterinary dental cleaning if you see excess tartar/calculus buildup, you notice a significant amount of halitosis (bad breath), and/or your veterinarian recommends further dental care.
+Your pet should have a veterinary dental cleaning if you see excess tartar/calculus buildup, you notice a significant amount of halitosis (bad breath), and/or your veterinarian recommends further pet dental care.
 An in-hospital dental cleaning involves the following procedures:

 - General anesthesia, which is necessary in all cases for us to do a thorough dental exam and professional cleaning.
 Your pet will be continuously monitored during and after the procedure for the safest and most comfortable experience.